It Possible to Clean My Criminal Record?

 If your certificate has no disclosable outcomes, that most likely means you have no recorded convictions, or your convictions have become spent.
 Or, it could mean that any convictions found during your criminal background check were not considered relevant to the position you applied for.

-Will Interstate Convictions Be Included on My National Police Certificate?
+Will Interstate Convictions Be Included on My National Police Check?

-So, if a person were convicted of a crime in Brisbane, that conviction would still show up on their national police certificate if they applied for police checks in South Australia.
+So, if a person were convicted of a crime in Brisbane, that conviction would still show up on their national police check if they applied for police checks in South Australia.

 How Accurate Are National Police Checks?